PLEASE NOTE

 In order to issue a passport for a child, photo legalization is mandatory only for minors aged 0 to 11, while for minors aged between 12 and 17, fingerprinting must be done at the Consulate as part of the passsport application.

-AUTHENTICATION OF A SIGNATURE (Passport for minors between 0 and 17 years of age):
+AUTHENTICATION OF A SIGNATURE (Passport for minors between 0 and 17 years of age)

-It is irrelevant whether the parents are married, cohabiting, separated, divorced or are natural parents.
+It is irrelevant whether the parents are married, cohabiting, separated, divorced, or are natural parents.

-If the parent giving consent is an EU national, they can simply complete and sign the relevant application form MOD2 (for minors between 12 and 17 years of age) or the application form MOD3 (for minors between 0 and 11 years of age) and enclose a photocopy of a valid passport or national ID card where the signature is visible, so that it can be compared to the one on the form.
+If the parent giving consent is an EU national, they can simply complete and sign the relevant application form MOD2 (for minors between 12 and 17 years of age) or the application form MOD3 (for minors between 0 and 11 years of age) and enclose a photocopy of a valid EU passport or national EU ID card where the signature is visible, so that it can be compared to the one on the form.

-If the parent giving consent is a non-EU national – which includes British nationals – they must sign the MOD2 form (for minors aged 12 to 17) or the MOD3 form (for minors aged 0 to 11), or alternatively, the specific AUT1 document, bringing their original and valid passport, in one of the following ways:
+If the parent giving consent is a non-EU national (including British), their signature on the MOD2 form (for minors aged 12 to 17) the MOD3 form (for minors aged 0 to 11) or the specific AUT1 document, must be witnessed by a public officer.

 - AT THIS CONSULATE GENERAL IN LONDON:

-- for minors between 12 and 17 years of age: on Wednesdays or Fridays, without an appointment;
+- for minors between 12 and 17 years of age: on Mondays, Tuesdays and Thursdays from 14.30 to 15.30 (without appointment);

 - WITHOUT COMING TO LONDON: